 ALSO READ: A rainy weekend and possible tropical activity could help areas recovering from drought

 The NWS Ruskin office said the primary concern will continue to be heavy rainfall with the possibility of training storm cells that could lead to lengthy downpours.
-Rainfall totals of 1 to 3 inches are possible, with locally higher amounts possible.
-Flood advisories are possible.
+Rainfall amounts between a quarter and half of an inch are possible, as are flood advisories.

 The pattern is a product of a saturated atmosphere and stalled cold front that has been enhancing storm development, the weather office said.

-The stalled front is triggering the development of low pressure that the weather service is giving a medium chance to organize into a tropical system as it drifts northeast into the Atlantic.
+The stalled front is triggering the development of low pressure that the weather service is giving a high chance to organize into a tropical system as it drifts northeast into the Atlantic.

 Northeast Florida and the Carolina coast could feel the effects of the season's first storm to threaten the U.S.